CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 -------------
 Version 1.3.0 (April 2021)
 * Added support for Lansweeper On-prem.
 (Support with only Lansweeper Add-on version 1.1.0.)
-* Added dashboard for Sysmon Deployment Auditing under Settings section.
+* Added dashboard for Sysmon Deployment Audit under Settings section in the App navigation.
 * Added new alerts for Authentication category: Bruteforce attempt, Excessive Failed VPN Logins
 * Added new Alerts for Palo Alto: High Threats, High System Alerts, WildFire Alert
 * Added summary charts for Device Master Table dashboard.
 * Added more reports in Sophos Antivirus dashboard.
-* Enhancement:
+* Enhancements:
   * Moved Splunk Admin dashboard under Settings on the App navigation.
   * Search improvements on Lansweeper and some other dashboards.
   * Improved search for Forwarder Missing Alert.